cpoohee/NeuralPluginTemplate/README.md

 - Modify OnnxModel.cpp 's process() for modeling input/outputs.

+- the current onnxmodel is a noise producing model sample.

 # Notes
 - the process is currently mixed down to mono as the input to the ML model.
 DO modify as if your model needs stereo input.